What is Continuous improvement in Manufacturing?

 - Define who owns what part of the continuous improvement on the factory floor?

-- Who owns continuous improvement in your shop?
+- Who owns continuous improvement for reduced cycle times in your shop?

 - How can one concur that all employees are working on a continuous improvement plan?